 If you are looking for help in making the transition to eating more real food, you should check out the Real Food Experience posts.
-You can get get started at the beginning or jump around the challenges.
+You can get started at the beginning or jump around the challenges.
 You can find a complete round-up of the program here.
 Each week’s challenge is full of terrific advice to help you transition from fast and processed food to a real food diet.
 Changes that will help you to live a healthy lifestyle and have the energy to keep up with your busy schedule.
 I would also love for you to join me on social media.
 You can find me on Facebook, Twitter, and Instagram on a regular basis.
 Leave me a comment and let me know you are there.
 I love to visit with my readers.
-Yes, I'm a real person.

 For more lunch making tips and advice, check out my lunch box resources page.